mrbreaker86/KBLT/README.md

 URL: https://authors.elsevier.com/sd/article/S2949-673X(22)00001-8

 # Read The Docs
-A Read The Docs on KBLT is available on the following link: https://kblt.readthedocs.io/
+A Read The Docs page on KBLT is available on the following link: https://kblt.readthedocs.io/

 # License